C2Coder/jacserial/README.md

 # How to install (EN)
-Python3, pip and git has to be installed, git doesn´t have to be installed, but its recomended.
+Python3 and pip has to be installed, git doesn´t have to be installed, but its recomended.

 1. Download the git repository (https://github.com/C2Coder/jacserial)